Table of Contents

 What Does the Future Hold for SIEM?

-The future of SIEM looks promising as organizations continue to face evolving cybersecurity threats.
+The future of SIEM looks promising as organisations continue to face evolving cybersecurity threats.
 With technological advancements, SIEM solutions are expected to become more intelligent, automated, and integrated with other security tools.

 Integration With Artificial Intelligence and Machine Learning